poppinss/string/README.md

 ## Contributing

-One of the primary goals of Poppinss is to have a vibrant community of users and contributors who believes in the principles of the framework.
+One of the primary goals of Poppinss is to have a vibrant community of users and contributors who believe in the principles of the framework.

-We encourage you to read the [contribution guide](https://github.com/poppinss/.github/blob/main/docs/CONTRIBUTING.md) before contributing to the framework.
+Before contributing to the framework, we encourage you to read the [contribution guide](https://github.com/poppinss/.github/blob/main/docs/CONTRIBUTING.md).

 ## Code of Conduct

-In order to ensure that the Poppinss community is welcoming to all, please review and abide by the [Code of Conduct](https://github.com/poppinss/.github/blob/main/docs/CODE_OF_CONDUCT.md).
+To ensure that the Poppinss community is welcoming to all, please review and abide by the [Code of Conduct](https://github.com/poppinss/.github/blob/main/docs/CODE_OF_CONDUCT.md).

 ## License

-<pkg-name> is open-sourced software licensed under the [MIT license](LICENSE.md).
+Poppinss string is open-sourced software licensed under the [MIT license](LICENSE.md).

 [gh-workflow-image]: https://img.shields.io/github/actions/workflow/status/poppinss/string/checks.yml?style=for-the-badge
 [gh-workflow-url]: https://github.com/poppinss/string/actions/workflows/checks.yml 'Github action'